 Highest sources of phosphorous in milligrams per 100 grams

 NOTE: An average-build adult requires about one gram of phosphorous daily.

 Polyphenols are reducing agents and together with other dietary reducing agents, such as carotenoids, vitamins C and vitamin E, referred to as antioxidants, protect the human body's tissues against oxidative stress and associated pathologies such as cancers, coronary heart disease and inflammation and may help to reduce symptoms of fibromyalgia if consume regularly..

-The highest natural sources of polyphenols are:
+The highest sources of polyphenols in alphabetical order

 Potassium regulates bodily fluids and prevents dehydration and is important as an alkalizing agent in keeping a proper acid-alkaline balance in the blood and tissues.
 It is also essential for muscle contraction and a lack of this mineral can lead to inflammation and pain.